TrioGrenobleImt/MERN-BoilerPlate/README.md

 ## Backend

 🔙 Navigate to the `server` directory.
-You first need to create a **.env** file containing the backend environment variables.
+You need to create a **.env** file containing the backend environment variables.

-Example below:
+Example:

 ```env
 PORT=